RBS set to raise $4 billion from U.S. listing of Citizens

 The 186-year-old bank, headquartered in Providence, Rhode Island, was bought by RBS in 1988 and expanded with 25 acquisitions, including the 2004 purchase of Charter One.

+Citizens is being valued at the upper end of the $9 billion to $15 billion range estimated by analysts with the IPO offer range pricing the business at near its net tangible book value of $13.1 billion at the end of June.

 That represents a premium to RBS shares, which are trading at about 0.7 times book value.
-U.S. banks of a similar size, such as Fifth-Third and BB&T Corp., on average trade at near 1.2 times book value, according to Reuters data.
+U.S. banks of a similar size, such as Fifth-Third (FITB.O) and BB&T Corp.
+(BBT.N), on average trade at near 1.2 times book value, according to Reuters data.

 Citizens intends to list on the New York Stock Exchange under the trading symbol "CFG".

-Morgan Stanley, Goldman Sachs and JPMorgan are the lead advisors on the deal.
+Morgan Stanley (MS.N), Goldman Sachs (GS.N) and JPMorgan (JPM.N) are the lead advisors on the deal.

 Shares in RBS dipped 1.3 percent on Monday, hurt by worries that it faces a further upheaval if Scottish residents votes in a referendum on Sept.
 18 for independence, after a swing in support for the 'Yes' campaign in an opinion poll.